rupeshbug/youtube-sentiment-analysis/README.md

 ## YouTube Sentiment Analysis Chrome Extension

 Analyze YouTube video comments instantly with sentiment insights!
 This Chrome extension fetches comments from a video, analyzes their sentiment using AI, and provides a pie chart, sentiment counts, and a word cloud for better understanding.

+We have utilized **Groq**, which offers AI inference as a service, allowing us to leverage powerful AI models for sentiment analysis.
+The sentiment analysis is powered by an open-source model available through Groq’s API, providing accurate and efficient sentiment classification for YouTube comments.

 ### ✨ Features